Teodoro Benigno: Personal life

 He was married to Dominga "Meng" Comsti-Benigno (May 12, 1925 – December 13, 2010), with whom he had a daughter, Aurora Magdalena "Nena" C. Benigno.
 At a later time, he had a son named Marc Theodore by Luz Palacios.

 Death

-Benigno died on 3 June 2005, less than a month after being diagnosed with liver cancer.
-Former President Aquino, with whom he retained a close personal friendship, was one of his last bedside visitors.
+Benigno died on June 3, 2005, less than a month after being diagnosed with liver cancer.
+Former President Corazon Aquino, with whom he retained a close personal friendship, was one of his last bedside visitors.